Future USS Daniel Inouye Flight IIA destroyer completes acceptance trials

-The US Navy’s future USS Daniel Inouye (DDG 118) successfully completed Builder’s trials Dec.
-19 after spending four days at sea off the coast of Bath, Maine.
+The future USS Daniel Inouye (DDG 118) successfully completed acceptance trials Feb.
+4 after spending a day underway off the coast of Maine.

-The US Navy’s future USS Daniel Inouye (DDG 118) successfully completed Builder’s trials Dec.
+The US Navy’s future USS Daniel Inouye (DDG 118) successfully completed Builderโs trials Dec.
 19 after spending four days at sea off the coast of Bath, Maine.

 The U.S. Navy recently achieved several important milestones for the DDG 51 Arleigh Burke-Class Destroyer Flight III upgrade, representing significant progress toward delivering critical Integrated Air and Missile Defense capability to the fleet.